srikarr20/quantum-measurement-stack/qmctb/QMCTB-01-Methods.md

+QMCTB-01 Methods
-Methods: QMCTB-01 — Detector Plane Causality Benchmark
+Detector-Plane Causality Benchmark

-Overview and Scope
+1. Overview and Scope

-QMCTB-01 is a measurement benchmark, not a new physical experiment.
-It uses a conventional double-slit optical geometry but applies a non-standard causal decomposition of the measurement process.
+QMCTB-01 is an instrumentation benchmark designed to evaluate detector-plane causality in quantum interference measurements.
+The benchmark uses a conventional double-slit optical geometry and standard wave-optics modeling, while explicitly decomposing the measurement process into causally ordered stages.

-The goal of the benchmark is to isolate and test detector-plane causality: whether interference visibility is determined upstream by field propagation, or locally by detector-plane coupling that preserves or destroys correlations.
+The objective of QMCTB-01 is to determine whether interference visibility is constrained by upstream field propagation or by local detector-plane coupling that preserves or destroys correlations.

-No modifications are made to the underlying physical laws, source properties, or propagation dynamics.
-All deviations from textbook presentations arise solely from explicitly separating measurement into causally ordered layers.
+No modifications are made to physical laws, source properties, or propagation dynamics.
+All deviations from textbook descriptions arise solely from the explicit separation of measurement into irreversible operational layers.

-Physical Geometry (Unmodified)
+2. Physical Geometry (Unmodified)

-The physical layout corresponds to a standard double-slit experiment:
+The physical layout corresponds to a standard near-field double-slit configuration:

-Coherent field excitation
+2.1 Field Excitation

 A spatially coherent optical field is assumed (e.g., laser illumination).
-In the simulation, this is modeled as a monochromatic scalar field.
+In simulation, this is modeled as a monochromatic scalar field.

-Aperture plane (double slit)
+2.2 Aperture Plane

-Two narrow slits separated by a fixed distance define two spatially separated propagation paths.
+Two narrow slits separated by a fixed distance define two spatially distinct propagation paths.

-Free-space propagation
+2.3 Free-Space Propagation

-The field propagates from the aperture plane to the detection plane over distance 𝑧 z.
+The field propagates from the aperture plane to the detection plane over a distance 𝑧
+z.
 Paraxial Fresnel propagation is used, including quadratic phase factors.

-Detection plane
+2.4 Detection Plane

-A spatially resolved detection plane records the field-dependent response.
+A spatially resolved detection plane records the field-dependent detector response.

-This geometry is intentionally conventional to avoid confounding apparatus novelty with measurement causality.
+This geometry is intentionally conventional to avoid confounding measurement causality with apparatus novelty.

-Causal Decomposition of the Measurement Process
+3. Causal Decomposition of the Measurement Process

-The key methodological contribution of QMCTB-01 is the explicit separation of the experiment into five irreversible layers, each with a defined input and output.
+QMCTB-01 explicitly separates the experiment into five irreversible stages.
+Each stage has a defined input and output, and information lost at any stage cannot be recovered by subsequent processing.

-Stage 1: Imprint Field Dynamics (Pre-measurement)
+4. Stage 1: Imprint Field Dynamics (Pre-Measurement)

+Input:
-Input: Coherent excitation and aperture geometry
+Coherent excitation and aperture geometry.

+Process:
-Process: Field propagation, interference, and phase accumulation
+Field propagation, interference, and phase accumulation governed by paraxial wave optics.

+Model:
-Model: Paraxial Fresnel propagation from each slit
+Independent Fresnel propagation from each slit, followed by superposition at the detection plane.

+Output:
-Output: A coherent imprint field at the detector plane
+A coherent imprint field at the detector plane.

-At this stage, interference exists as a physical field structure, independent of detection or statistics.

-No observers, detectors, or digitization are involved.
+At this stage, interference exists as a physical field structure independent of detection, digitization, or statistics.
+No detectors, observers, or measurement operations are involved.

-Stage 2: Detector Plane Imaging (Measurement Coupling)
+5. Stage 2: Detector Plane Imaging (Measurement Coupling)

-This stage defines how the detector couples to the incoming field.
+This stage defines how the detector couples to the incoming imprint field.

 Two detector models are evaluated against the same imprint field:

-Correlation-preserving detector (PRESERVE)
+5.1 Correlation-Preserving Detector (PRESERVE)

-Detector response is proportional to
+The detector response is proportional to:

-∣
-𝜓
-1
-+
-𝜓
-2
-∣
-2
-∣ψ
-1
-	​

-+ψ
-2
-	​

-∣
-2
+∣ψ1​+ψ2​∣2

-Phase correlations between paths are retained

-Interference fringes are physically expressed in the detector signal
+Phase correlations between propagation paths are retained, and interference fringes are expressed directly in the detector signal.

-Correlation-destroying detector (DESTROY)
+5.2 Correlation-Destroying Detector (DESTROY)

-Detector response is proportional to
+The detector response is proportional to:

-∣
-𝜓
-1
-∣
-2
-+
-∣
-𝜓
-2
-∣
-2
-∣ψ
-1
-	​

-∣
-2
-+∣ψ
-2
-	​

-∣
-2
+∣ψ1​∣2+∣ψ2​∣2

-Phase correlations are lost locally at detection

-No interference structure is present in the signal
+Phase correlations are discarded locally at the detector plane, and no interference structure is present in the signal.

-This distinction models real differences between detector architectures, not interpretive choices.
+This distinction models differences between detector architectures rather than interpretive choices.
 Once correlations are destroyed at this stage, they cannot be recovered downstream.

-Stage 3: DAQ Integrity (Digitization and Noise)
+6. Stage 3: Data Acquisition Integrity (DAQ)

+Input:
-Input: Analog detector signals
+Analog detector signals.

 Process: